-Projects Objective Components possible Synergies Project to Support Agricultural Development in Togo (2011-2016) To contribute to the improvement of food security and incomes of small farmers through the improvement of production and productivity of the targeted farms rice, maize and cassava as well as through the promotion and marketing targeted agricultural production. supporting production and productivity promotion of products adaptation of agricultural production to climate change adaptation to climate change component; Integrated soil fertility management component; development of lowlands and watersheds; establishment of storage and marketing infrastructure; diversification (market gardening, small livestock and fish farming) Environmental Protection; management of pastoral areas for transhumance operation(water points, reception area, transhumance corridor); Planned areas for agricultural Occupation of land all year DevelopmentSupport for the Partnership with products that enhance development (ZAPP) Avoid pressure on the forest during the dry season Exceeding 6 tons / hectare often obtained from the site ZAAP Mandouri production and processing the forest Project to support the agricultural sector (PASA) rehabilitate and strengthen the productive capacities of targeted beneficiaries in selected sectors and Promote an institutional environment suitable to the development of the agricultural sector in Togo.
-Promotion of strategic food crops, export crops and inland fish production Revival of the livestock sub-sector Support for capacity building and sectoral coordination diversification (cash crop, livestock, fish); institutional and actors capacity building; Environmental Protection development and dissemination of technologies resistant to climate change Agricultural Productivity Program in West Africa - Togo Project (PPAAO - Togo) Generate, adapt and disseminate a range of improved sustainable production technologies of the main plant products (corn, rice, sorghum, cassava, yam, cowpea, groundnut, tomato, pineapple, cashew) and animals (poultry, small ruminants and swine); • Improve the efficiency and performance of agricultural research by strengthening agricultural research institutions capacity in technical, administrative, financial and planning field; • Enhance the efficiency, performance and sustainability of agricultural extension services to make them more operational.
-Promotion of conditions for subregional cooperation in the creation, dissemination and adoption of agricultural technologies Strengthening Adaptive technology transfer and research capacity Support for demand-driven technology generation, dissemination and adoption, via the priority-based funding agricultural research and advisory services in the participating countries, and complementing the activities of the core program dissemination of the system of rice intensification (SRI); Hydro- agricultural development projects PARTAM increase agricultural production; contribute to improving incomes and living Study, monitoring and control and overall project supervision Rehabilitation works irrigated land;Rice;Management development;
+Projects Objective Components possible Synergies Project to Support Agricultural Development in Togo (2011-2016) To contribute to the improvement of food security and incomes of small farmers through the improvement of production and productivity of the targeted farms rice, maize and cassava as well as through the promotion and marketing targeted agricultural production. supporting production and productivity promotion of products adaptation of agricultural production to climate change adaptation to climate change component; Integrated soil fertility management component; development of lowlands and watersheds; establishment of storage and marketing infrastructure; diversification (market gardening, small livestock and fish farming) Environmental Protection; management of pastoral areas for transhumance operation(water points, reception area, transhumance corridor); Planned areas for agricultural development (ZAPP) Occupation of land all year Avoid pressure on the forest during the dry season Exceeding 6 tons / hectare often obtained from the site ZAAP Mandouri Development Support for the production and processing Partnership with products that enhance the forest Project to support the agricultural sector (PASA) rehabilitate and strengthen the productive capacities of targeted beneficiaries in selected sectors and Promote an institutional environment suitable to the development of the agricultural sector in Togo.
+Promotion of strategic food crops, export crops and inland fish production Revival of the livestock sub-sector Support for capacity building and sectoral coordination diversification (cash crop, livestock, fish); institutional and actors capacity building ; Environmental Protection development and dissemination of technologies resistant to climate change Agricultural Productivity Program in West Africa - Togo Project (PPAAO - Togo) Generate, adapt and disseminate a range of improved sustainable production technologies of the main plant products (corn, rice, sorghum, cassava, yam, cowpea, groundnut, tomato, pineapple, cashew) and animals (poultry, small ruminants and swine); • Improve the efficiency and Promotion of conditions for subregional cooperation in the creation, dissemination and adoption of agricultural technologies Strengthening Adaptive technology transfer and research capacity Support for demand- driven technology dissemination of the system of rice intensification (SRI);